dilmurodov/data-structure/README.md

 # data-structure

-This Repo for created by DIlmurodov Tolibbek to store implentations of data-structures!
+This Repo created by DIlmurodov Tolibbek to store implentations of data-structures!